Rice smuggling: FG threatens to shut land borders - Nigeria Today

 Rice smuggling: FG threatens to shut land borders

 The Federal Government has threatened to shut some land borders if the smuggling of rice continues from neighbouring countries.
-Chief Audu Ogbeh, the Minister of Agriculture and Rural Development, gave the warning while speaking to newsmen on some of the Federal Government’s achievements in the agriculture sector in the last two years in Abuja.
-Ogbeh said the decision had become necessary to encourage local rice farmers and to enable the country achieve self sufficiency in rice by 2018.
+Audu Ogbeh, the Minister of Agriculture and Rural Development, gave the warning on Monday while speaking to newsmen on some of the Federal Government’s achievements in the agriculture sector in the last two years in Abuja….

+The post Rice smuggling: FG threatens to shut land borders appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share